Every company, organization, and individual has a story to tell.

 Step 2) Visit the Theme Store

-Now that you have deliberated over the type of theme to choose, you are all set to actually go find a theme.
+Now that you have deliberated over the theme type, you are all set to go find a theme.

-WordPress has some free and premium themes to choose from, but there is really no reason to look there for very long.
-You risk copying themes with other people and brands too regularly, since these themes are the most readily available to the masses.
+WordPress has free and premium themes to choose from, but there is no reason to look there for long.
+You risk copying themes with other people and brands too regularly since these themes are the most readily available to the masses.

 The best bet (as is often the case) is to take to the Internet!
 There are plenty of places to look for themes.
 A Google search will yield great results.
 Blogs like this one are constantly pumping out new themes in the WordPress world.
 There is never a shortage of WordPress themes on the Internet.